-- One assessed performer maximum of 15 minutes - Two or three assessed performers maximum of 20 minutes - Four assessed performers maximum of 23 minutes - Five or six assessed performers maximum of 25 minutes
+- One assessed performer maximum of 20 minutes - Two or three assessed performers maximum of 25 minutes - Four assessed performers maximum of 30 minutes - Five or six assessed performers maximum of 35 minutes

-- Students presenting for assessment will be assessed on all instruments, including voice, on which they perform during an examination. - Assessed performers will be assessed in the first group in which they perform, before participating in other groups as non-assessed performers. - There should only be one performer per musical part to ensure that the work of each assessed student can be clearly identified. - The sound volume during the examination must be within the safe limits prescribed by health and safety regulations.
-The examination may be stopped if the assessors deem the volume of the performance to be at a dangerous level. - You may use any equipment normally used by the group.

-- No electronic mixing or adjusting of the sound by a person other than a student performer will be allowed during the performance. - Sheet music may be used. - Page turners will be regarded as non-assessed performers. - A period of 30 minutes will be allowed for groups to set up and complete a sound check and warm-up.
-Teachers and other personnel may assist in this activity. - An audiovisual recording will be made.
+- Students presenting for assessment will be assessed on all instruments, including voice, on which they perform during an examination. - There should only be one performer per musical part to ensure that the work of each assessed student can be clearly identified. - You must bring your own instrument/s to the performance.
+An acoustic piano will be provided.
+You must provide all other equipment, including PA systems, amplifiers and music stands. - The sound volume during the examination must be within the safe limits prescribed by health and safety regulations.
+The examination may be stopped if the assessors deem the volume of the performance to be at a dangerous level. - You may use any equipment normally used as part of your performance. - No electronic mixing or adjusting of the sound by a person other than a student performer will be allowed during the performance. - Sheet music may be used. - A period of 30 minutes will be allowed in the examination room to set up and complete a sound check and warmup.
+One person for soloists and up to three people for ensembles may assist in this activity. - An audiovisual recording will be made.